grtn316/self-managed-osdu/README.md

 __NOTE:__ Verify that the subnets that defined for FE and AKS are not in use by other resources, and are the appropriate size.

-- Subnet FE - The subnet that is used by the Application Gateway should be /24.
+- __Subnet FE__ - The subnet that is used by the Application Gateway should be /24.
-- Subnet AKS - The subnet that is used by the AKS cluster should be at a minimum /22.
+- __Subnet AKS__ - The subnet that is used by the AKS cluster should be /22 or larger.

 ```bash
 # Network Existing